sst/guide/_examples/how-to-create-a-nextjs-app-with-serverless.md

 lang: en
 index: 2
 type: webapp
-description: In this example we will look at how to deploy a full-stack Next.js app to your AWS account with SST.
+description: In this example we will look at how to deploy a full-stack Next.js app to your AWS account with SST and OpenNext.
 We'll also compare the various deployment options for Next.js.
 short_desc: Full-stack Next.js app with DynamoDB.
 repo: quickstart-nextjs
 ref: how-to-create-a-nextjs-app-with-serverless